Skip to Content

 • Year Built: 1960

-• Years In Service: 1962 – 1993
+• Years in Service: 1962 – 1993

-Asbestos insulation was commonly used to insulate pipes, gaskets and other products.
-These asbestos-containing materials (ACMs) were often found in boiler rooms and engine rooms on U.S. Navy vessels.
+Crew members testified there were thousands of feet of insulated pipes in the ship.
 Removing or repairing the insulation could result in airborne asbestos fibers.
-This put anyone onboard the ship at risk of exposure.
+This put anyone onboard the ship at risk of exposure and asbestos-related illnesses.

 02. List of Cruisers